 The Beef Cattle Research Council's (BCRC) mandate is to determine research and development priorities for the Canadian beef cattle industry and to administer national check-off funds allocated to research.
-The BCRC invites letters of intent for research aimed at achieving specific priority outcomes in identified program areas.
+The BCRC, along with Alberta Beef Producers (ABP) invites letters of intent for research aimed at achieving specific priority outcomes in identified program areas.

-The deadline to submit letters of intent is August 31, 2018 at 11:59 PM MT.
+The deadline to submit letters of intent is August 9, 2019 at 11:59 PM MT.